Authored by the expert who managed and guided the team behind the Switzerland Property Pack

 How is rental income taxed in Zurich as of 2026?

-As of early 2026, rental income in Zurich is taxed as ordinary income combining federal (up to 11.5%), cantonal (8% to 13%), and municipal rates.
+As of 2026, rental income in Zurich is generally taxed as income after eligible deductions, with tax due at federal, cantonal and municipal level depending on the owner’s full situation.

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Zurich, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Zurich, we always rely on the strongest methodology we can and we don’t throw out numbers at random.

-We also aim to be fully transparent, so below we've listed the authoritative sources we used and explained how we used them.
+We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source is reliable | How we used it |

 |---|---|---|